 3ds Max it is one the best 3D modeling software solutions out there.
 This being said, the animation and engineering features require long training in order to fully master them.

-Best 3D modeling software (3D Design/3D CAD software) for: Architects, Engineers, Graphic Designers in a plethora of sectors
+Best 3D modeling software (3D Design/3D CAD software) for: Professionals in the Visual Effects and Video Game industries.

-Best 3D modeling software (3D Design/3D CAD software) for: Professional 3D Modelers and 3D Designers, Game Developers
+Best 3D modeling software (3D Design/3D CAD software) for: Professionals in the VFX and Design Industries.

 What is this 3D design software?
-The first professional sculpting tool in our list, is the direct competitor to ZBrush, Autodesk’s Mudbox.
+The first professional sculpting tool in our list, is the direct competitor to ZBrush,.
 Like ZBrush, it incorporated concepts known from clay sculpting into the realm of 3D modeling software.

 The main concept to grasp is often called »progressive detailing«.
 That means you don’t try to create a high-resolution mesh right from the start.
 But build up levels of detail step by step.
 In practice, you will load a template (a generic human body etc.) as a basis.
 The groundwork is always to define the silhouette (arms, heads, limbs) in very broad brushes.
 From there you can switch to smaller brushes and sculpt large details, pronounced muscles, fingers and the like.
 Only then you can gear up the level of subdivision and progressively add intricate details like wrinkles or scars using finer brushes.